What does it truly take to be a better runner?

 DO set goals.
-DO train your tail off but DO NOT spend any wasted time worrying if you are fit enough, put in enough mileage or measure yourself with other athletes.
+DO train your tail off but DO NOT spend any wasted time worrying about things outside of your control.

 Did you discipline yourself to get to bed at a descent hour?
 Did you stay up until 1am every weekend allowing yourself only a few hours of sleep.

 Are you drinking adequate amounts of water to replace what you have lost.